BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 There are several channels provided to address different issues:

-- **Bug report**: If you have found a bug while using some of the Nexus services, please create an issue [here](https://github.com/BlueBrain/nexus/issues/new?labels=bug).
+- **Bug report**: If you have found a bug while using the Nexus ecosystem, please create an issue [here](https://github.com/BlueBrain/nexus/issues/new?labels=bug).
 - **Questions**: if you need support, we will be reachable through the [Nexus Gitter channel](https://gitter.im/BlueBrain/nexus)
 - **Documentation**: Technical documentation and 'Quick Start' to Nexus related concepts can be found [here](https://bluebrain.github.io/nexus/docs)
 - **Feature request**: If there is a feature you would like to see in Blue Brain Nexus, please first consult the [list of open feature requests](https://github.com/BlueBrain/nexus/issues?q=is%3Aopen+is%3Aissue+label%3Afeature).
 In case there isn't already one, please [open a feature request](https://github.com/BlueBrain/nexus/issues/new?labels=feature) describing your feature with as much detail as possible.